Scale Wailer

 Weekly Rotation

-Each day pairs a primary scale (focus) with a secondary scale (review).
+Each day pairs a primary scale (focus) with a secondary scale (review), plus a chord assignment for the daily Chord Workout slot.

 MON